OSC/ood-documentation/develop/_sources/how-tos/app-development/interactive/form.rst.txt

   ${HOME}/ondemand/dev/my_app/form.yml

-Then in the browser, navigate to the :ref:`dashboard` and choose in the top right menu: *Develop* → *My Sandbox Apps (Development)*.
+Then in the browser, navigate to the dashboard and choose in the top right menu: *Develop* → *My Sandbox Apps (Development)*.
 Finally click *Launch My App* from the list of sandbox apps.